Paul Hartley

-Paul Hartley (born 19 October 1976) is a Scottish professional football manager and former player who played as a midfielder.
-He is the manager of Scottish League One side Cove Rangers.
+Paul Hartley (born 19 October 1976) is a Scottish professional football manager and former player who currently manages Scottish League One club Cove Rangers.

-As a player, Hartley won trophies with both Hearts and Celtic, and earned 25 caps for the Scotland national team.
+A midfielder, Hartley won trophies with both Hearts and Celtic, and earned 25 caps for the Scotland national team.
 He also played for Hamilton Academical, Millwall, Raith Rovers, Hibernian, Greenock Morton, St Johnstone, Bristol City and Aberdeen during his career.

 As a manager, he guided Alloa Athletic to successive promotions.
 He then moved to Dundee, who he helped win promotion to the Scottish top flight in 2014.
 Hartley was sacked by Dundee in March 2017.
 He was then appointed by Falkirk, but he left this position after less than one year.
 Hartley joined Cove Rangers in July 2019 and led the club to two promotions before his move to Hartlepool.

-His time at Hartlepool United was short-lived.
-After signing 17 players in three months, he was unable to register a league win in the first nine games of the season and he departed with the club in 23rd position in the table.
-He returned to management in January 2023, re-joining former club Cove Rangers for a second spell.
+A short tenure at Hartlepool United followed before he returned to management in January 2023 for a second spell at Cove Rangers.